jveilleux/FarmFreshWeb/producer-faqs.md

 #### Why doesn't my profile show up when I filter for producers of meat on the producer listing page?

-The filter tool on the producer listing page allows customers to search for producers of certain product categories \(ie Fruit, or Meat\).
+The filter tool on the producer listing page allows customers to search for producers of certain product categories \(i.e. Fruit, or Meat\).
 The filter tool works by looking at the products that are assigned to each producer’s profile.
 If a producer has an online shop, their products will already be in the system.
 But if you only have a profile, this filter tool won’t capture you, until you add some dummy products.
 Once you have dummy products set up for the product categories that you produce, you’ll be captured by this filter tool.

 #### How can I tell my customers about how my shop works?
 Including my delivery terms and conditions etc?